brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= 2.19.15 - Tuesday, 30th September 2025 =
+* This update addressed a security bug.
+Props to Wordfence for reporting it responsibly to our team.
+Please make sure you are using the latest version on your website.

 = 2.19.14 - Wednesday, 17th September 2025 =
 * Fix: Removed unused dependencies from the Block Stats Processor.